NCAR/climate-primer-water/doc/ch4_gcms.rst

--  Purpose: To provide a set of four greenhouse gas concentration (as opposed to the SRES focus on emission inputs into the earth system) trajectories adopted by the climate modeling community for the physical science basis of climate projections.
+-  Purpose: To provide a set of four greenhouse gas concentration (as opposed to the SRES focus on emission inputs into the earth system) trajectories adopted by the climate-modeling community for the physical science basis of climate projections.

 -  Features: